-Pinnacles National Park centers around a bunch of rugged red rocks.
-That sounds a little boring but stick with me.
+Pinnacles National Park centers around a bunch of rugged red rocks in California.
 Those rocks are all that's left of a 23,000,000-year-old volcano.

 Called Neenatch, it once stood 8,000 feet high — and 195 miles south.
 The San Andreas Fault ripped the old volcano in half and took the rocks for a millions-of-years-long ride to today's location.
 According to the National Park Service, they're still moving - about an inch per year.